RahulVadhyar/Chronos/README.md

   target_link_libraries(YourProject Chronos)
   ```
 ## API Documentation ##
-The documentation for this library is under the docs section.
+The documentation for this library can be found [here](https://rahulvadhyar.github.io/Chronos/).

 ## How to file an issue ##
 As this is early stages of development, issues are not taken right now.
 However they will be soon open.